 PEDRITO MARTINEZ, YOSVANY TERRY, MANUEL VALERA AND FRIENDS

-Day 2 of the 92nd Street Y’s Latin on Lex series celebrated, “a snapshot of a musical movement that could only have taken place in New York City,” says Artistic Director, Brian Lynch.
+Day 2 of the 92nd Street Y’s Latin on Lex series celebrated, “a snapshot of a musical movement that could only have taken place in New York City,” said Artistic Director, Brian Lynch.

 The performance was inspired by Brian Lynch’s involvement with the players since their arrival in New York approximately 20 years ago.
 According to Lynch, “I’m proud of any modest ‘cross-pollinating’ role I may have played in working alongside these phenomenal musicians in both my groups and their own.”